brrr2/irccasino/README.md

 4. Set the project to run *CasinoBot.java*.

 ### Configuration ###
-1. Copy the *.help* files to the project run directory.
+1. Copy the *.help* files and *strlib.txt* to the project run directory.
 2. Create *irccasino.conf* in the project run directory with the following contents:

 		nick=bot nick